Reasoning with /h-reason

 • Anything that takes less than 5 minutes and is trivially reversible

 For these, just code.
-If the agent notices a decision worth recording, it'll create a note automatically.
+If the agent notices a decision worth recording during conversation, it'll create a note automatically.

 Next